Overview

 To configure trials and/or targets select the pencil icon.
 Note, targets are only applicable to DTI, Rate, Time Sampling, Frequency and Duration programs.
 For additional information on Task Analysis specific configurations, please refer to Task Steps in the subsequent section.

-If changes need to be made to individual targets, proceed to the Targets section directly below Trials.
-From here you can edit the existing target names by adding the desired text into the corresponding textbox.
-To change a target status, click on the status dropdown and select the applicable status.
+Using the search bars at the top of the target list, you can filter by target name or by status.
+When ready to add/edit targets to the program, you will simply enter the target name, assign it to a status, assign the number of trials expected for the target, and assign a prompt.
 For the target to appear on the Mobile-App for data collection an active target status needs to be selected.
 Active target statuses include Baseline, In Progress, Maintenance, Generalization and Post Probe.
 If any inactive status is chosen, the target will not be available for data collection.
 Inactive statuses include Not Initiated, Mastered, On Hold, and Discontinued.

 To delete a target, simply select the delete/trash icon located on the far-right side of the screen.
 Note, if data has already been collected for the target, you will not be able to delete it (i.e., the icon will not be displayed).